Published on April 11, 2024

 Spread is the difference in yield between a risk-free asset such as a Treasury bond and another security with the same maturity but of lesser quality.

-The S&P 500 Index is an unmanaged index that is widely regarded as the standard for measuring large cap U.S. stock market performance.
+The S&P 500 Index is widely regarded as the standard for measuring large cap U.S. stock market performance.
 The index does not incur expenses, is not available for investment, and includes the reinvestment of dividends.

 The fed funds rate is the rate at which depository institutions (banks) lend their reserve balances to other banks on an overnight basis.